 In 2016, we received the American Camp Association Gordie Kaplan Award for program excellence.
 This ACA award honors outstanding student travel programs and recognizes organizations that develop positive and creative responses to the needs of people and ecosystems across the globe

 As a certified B Corp we create higher quality jobs and improve the quality of life in our own community and in the communities where we travel.
 Purpose driven, RLT meets rigorous standards of social and environmental performance, accountability, and transparency for the benefit of all stakeholders, not just shareholders.
+Additionally, The Road Less Traveled is honored to have been included in B Lab's Best For The World list, which recognizes the B Corps that have taken the greatest strides to create measurable impact improvement over the last two years.
+In both 2017 and 2018, RLT was recognized in both the 'Best for Governance'.and the 'Best Overall' categories.

 We have our personal Medical Director, Dr. Ken Branstetter, who is our physician/pediatrician on call 24/7.
 Ken has been with RLT since its very beginning when both he and his wife Honnie led for RLT in the 90's.
 He has provided leadership both in the field, as Associate Director and now serves as our medical director.
 Dr. Branstetter graduated from the University of Colorado School of Medicine at Denver in 2004.
 He works in Neenah, WI where he lives with his wife and two beautiful children and specializes in Pediatrics.
 Dr. Branstetter is affiliated with Appleton Medical Center and Theda Care Regional Medical Center.